Drawn like a magnet to the name 'Vagenius', they saw our exhibitor's booth and stayed a while....

-We are hitting the right chords with our Women's Health learning.
-Our Persistent Pelvic Pain - Leadership in Care course, now meets the standards set by the Royal Australian and New Zealand College of Gynaecologists (RANZCOG).
+Our Persistent Pelvic Pain - Leadership in Care course meets the standards set by the Royal Australian and New Zealand College of Gynaecologists (RANZCOG).
 It already meets the Royal Australian College of General Practitioners (RACGP) Women's Health specific activity requirements for specialist GPs.

 Hobart Magazine finds out what drives Dr Emily Ware to be so passionate about her work as a Women's Health GP.
 Caring for women across all life stages and working as part of a Women's Health Practice with other clinicians, she focuses on holistic care for her patients.
-Dr Ware was recently featured on ABC news.
 Find out more about her in the magazine's full article.

 Take 1m 50s to watch this ABC News item about Pelvic Pain - empowering GPs to lead the way.